-Students who are in degree programs in the Department of Christian Studies must also make at least a "C" in all religious literacy courses.
+Students who are in degree programs in the Department of Christian Studies must also make at least a "C" in all Christian Literacy courses.
 Exceptions to this policy must be approved by the Chair for the Department of Christian Studies.